 - They help you handle stress.

 - They work to balance your hormones.

-Adaptogens give the stress system (and you) a big proverbial cuddle – keeping inflammation levels in check.
-And because chronic inflammation is linked to many of the common health problems we see today, the medical literature has found adaptogens to have more cool and far-reaching health benefits like:
+Adaptogens help to regulate the sympathetic nervous system so everything downstream works better.
+And because chronic inflammation is linked to many of the common health problems we see today, the medical literature has found adaptogens to have even more cool and far-reaching health benefits like:

 - lowering cortisol levels

 - protecting against radiation

 They all mediate stress, fight inflammation, and bring balance to your hormonal system but each adaptogen also has its own special set of skills.
 Here are the 12 most popular adaptogens and what you should know about each:

 Ginseng varieties, including Asian White, Asian Red, and American White, are great for those seeking an extra boost of energy without the jitters that can come from caffeine.
 Personally, I especially like to use it to combat jet lag.

 2. Pearl: The beauty secret

 Crushed-up pearl powder is a great source of amino acids and will nourish skin, hair, and nails.